Internship or Volunteer Placement at USICD's Office

 - Administrative tasks such as answering the phone, responding to routine emails from the public, and other tasks as needed.

-If you wish to be considered for an internship at USICD’s office:
+If you wish to be considered for an internship at USICD’s office, then please provide all of the materials listed below:

 - Please contact Andrea Shettle at email@example.com